If Donald Trump Is A Urophile, It’s Perfectly Healthy And Not A Perversion – Claims Expert On ‘Golden Showers’

-Donald Trump has branded unsubstantiated and leaked reports that he is a urophile who is aroused by the act and thought of urination, as a “political witch hunt” which is completely ungrounded and “extremely corrosive and damaging to our national security”.
+Donald Trump has branded unsubstantiated and leaked reports that he is a urophile who is aroused by the act and thought of urination, as a “political witch hunt” which is completely ungrounded and “extremely corrosive and damaging to our national security.”

-Obviously, as sexual fetishes go, being urinated upon is bit beyond the pale for even the most adventurous soul, and it’s easy to see why if the President Elect Donald Trump did have a penchant for such a peculiar pastime, he would feel a tad uncomfortable about it being exposed.
+Obviously, as sexual fetishes go, being urinated upon is a bit beyond the pale for even the most adventurous soul, and it’s easy to see why if the President Elect Donald Trump did have a penchant for such a peculiar pastime, he would feel a tad uncomfortable about it being exposed.

 Trump has categorically stated that the report published in Buzzfeed about some Russian harlots squatting down and getting all unsanitary with him in a hotel room is blatant fiction.